emberjs/rfcs/text/0779-first-class-component-templates.md

 </template>
 ```

-This is obviously undesirable, but avoiding this will mean mean renaming locally after the autocomplete works.
-That renaming operation is needless papercut in the best case of importing a default export.
+This is obviously undesirable, but avoiding this will mean mean renaming locally after the auto-complete works.
+That renaming operation is a needless paper cut in the best case of importing a default export.
 It rises to the level of a significant annoyance when using named imports:

 ```js
 import {